Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-Beneficiary must fulfil the following obligations:
+The beneficiary must fulfill the following obligations:

 |